Latest Posts

 7. Few Predators

 In the wild Northern Caiman Lizards have very few predators.
 The predators they do have include jaguars, larger snakes, and crocodiles.
-However, caiman lizards have two major defences to escape their predators.
+However, caiman lizards have two major defenses to escape their predators.
 The first is their ability to climb trees to get away, and the second is dropping into the water to swim away using their powerful tails.

 8. Habitat

 Caiman Lizards inhabit large swampy areas, as well as other wooded areas that may be flooded.
 These habitats allow them to be close to the water, which they use for food, swimming, and escaping predators.
 These habitats also have the trees they use for climbing and basking.
-Caiman Lizards spend most of their time basking on branches in the trees that overhang waterways, because this allows them an easy way to escape by water.
+Caiman Lizards spend most of their time basking on branches in the trees that overhang waterways because this allows them an easy way to escape by water.

 9. Caiman Lizards in Captivity